danishnaseem05/EyeWatch/README.md

 - Make the WatchLocalDirectoryStateThread class in OperatingSystem.java more efficient so it doesn&#39;t take up the CPU when running in Idle.
 Create idle method to achieve this.

-- Write the constructor for Lib.java to connect to everything and finally make the entire program run.